Update May 14, 2020

-For more local information, including information about voting in the upcoming April 7 election and about the Mercer Food Pantry, visit the Town of Mercer website at www.townofmercer.com.
+For more local information, including information about other local services such as the Mercer Food Pantry, visit the Town of Mercer website at www.townofmercer.com.
 You can also follow the Town of Mercer and the Iron County Health Department on Facebook for more updates.

 We encourage you to keep any library items you have checked out until we reopen.
-We will be extending all due dates through at least May 4, and since the Mercer Library is always fine-free, no overdue fines will accrue on your account.
+We will be extending all due dates through at least June 4.
+Since the Mercer Library is always fine-free, no overdue fines will accrue on your account.
 Our book drop remains open, but we ask you to only use it to return items when absolutely necessary.